ashfaku/PDFDisplayer/README.md

 When running locally  | When hosting to gh-pages
 --------------------  | ------------------------
-Content Cell          | Content Cell
-Content Cell          | Content Cell
+Port is 3000, unless you manually change it somehow          | Content Cell Content Cell          | Content Cell

 Notes for myself) <br>

-        Port is 3000, unless you manually change it somehow <br>
         Add ```"homepage": "http://localhost:<port>/#" to package.json``` <br>
         Use HashRouter instead of BrowserRouter <br>
         Use ```window.location.hash``` instead of ```window.location.search``` when trying to get query parameters, and parse them like you would any string with .split() <br>